USS Thresher (SSN-593): Cause

 Subsequent study of SOSUS (sound surveillance system) data from the time of the incident has given rise to doubts as to whether flooding preceded the reactor scram, as no impact sounds of the high pressure water in the compartments of the submarine could be detected on instrument recordings from SOSUS at the time.
-Such flooding would have caused a significant sonic event, and no evidence of such may be found in the recorded data.
+Such flooding would have caused a significant sonic event, and the recorded data yielded no such evidence.